 As we’ve already mentioned, it’s much safer to prevent tick-borne infections than it is to wait until you are sick.
 Some of these infections can cause very disabling symptoms – and even death – if not treated.
 Unfortunately, many of the tests available are less than 50% sensitive once you have been infected, which results in misdiagnosis and ineffective treatment.
 This is the risk you take if you don’t treat an acute tick bite.

-For more information about tick infections, you may find these websites helpful:
+For more information about tick infections and tick bites, you may find these websites helpful: